Taiwan under Qing rule: Japanese expedition

 On 30 August 1872, Sukenori Kabayama, a general of the Imperial Japanese Army, urged the Japanese government to invade Taiwan's tribal areas.
 In September, Japan dethroned the king of Ryukyu.
 On 9 October, Kabayama was ordered to conduct a survey in Taiwan.
 In 1873, Tanemomi Soejima was sent to communicate to the Qing court that if it did not extend its rule to the entirety of Taiwan, punish murderers, pay victims' families' compensation, and refused to talk about the matter, Japan would take care of the matter.
 The Foreign Minister Sakimitsu Yanagihara believed that the perpetrators of the Mudan incident were "all Taiwan savages beyond Chinese education and law."
-Japan justified sending an expedition to Taiwan through linguistic interpretation of "化外之民" to mean not part of China.
+Japan justified sending an expedition to Taiwan through linguistic interpretation (化外之民) to mean not part of China.
 Chinese diplomat Li Hongzhang rejected the claim that the murder of Ryukyuans had anything to do with Japan once he learned of Japan's aspirations.
 However, after communications between the Qing and Yanagihara, the Japanese took their explanation to mean that the Qing government had not opposed Japan's claims to sovereignty over the Ryukyu Islands, disclaimed any jurisdiction over Aboriginal Taiwanese, and had indeed consented to Japan's expedition to Taiwan.
 In the eyes of Japan and the foreign advisor Le Gendre, the aborigines were "savages" who had no sovereign or international status, and therefore their territory was "terra nullius", free to be seized for Japan.
 The Qing argued that like in many other countries, the administration of the government did not stretch to every part of a country, similar to the Indian territories in the United States or aboriginal territories in Australia and New Zealand, a view Le Gendre also took before his employment by the Japanese.

 Japan had already sent a student, Kurooka Yunojo, to conduct surveys in Taiwan in April 1873.
 Kabayama reached Tamsui on 23 August disguised as a merchant and surveyed eastern Taiwan.
 On 9 March 1874, the Taiwan Expedition prepared for its mission.
 The magistrate of the Taiwan Circuit learned of the impending Japanese invasion from a Hong Kong newspaper quoting a Japanese news item and reported it to Fujian authorities.
 Qing officials were taken by complete surprise due to the seemingly cordial relations with Japan at the time.
 On 17 May, Saigō Jūdō led the main force, 3,600 strong, aboard four warships in Nagasaki headed to Tainan.
 On 6 June, the Japanese emperor issued a certificate condemning the Taiwan "savages" for killing our "nationals", the Ryukyuans killed in southeastern Taiwan.